Crowe & Dunlevy

 Crowe & Dunlevy is an American law firm headquartered in Oklahoma.
-Founded in 1902, it is the second largest law firm in Oklahoma with offices in Oklahoma City, Tulsa and Dallas, and is Oklahoma's second oldest law firm.
+Founded in 1902, it is the second largest law firm in Oklahoma with offices in Oklahoma City, Tulsa, Dallas, and Houston, and is Oklahoma's second oldest law firm.
 According to the annual Law360 400 Report, a ranking of the 400 largest U.S. law firms by number of lawyers, in 2021 Crowe & Dunlevy was listed as the 351st largest law firm in the country.
 In 2019, Forbes Media named Crowe & Dunlevy to its inaugural list of America's Top Law Firms, the only Oklahoma City-based firm named to the list.

 History

 1902–1949

 The firm was founded in 1902 by Charles Edward Johnson (1870–1950).
 Johnson was a Swedish emigrant and a University of Texas Law School graduate.
 The firm's first office was located at 131 ½ West Grand.
 The Westin Hotel stands at this location today.

 In 1903, Albert P. Crockett (1871–1918) joined Johnson's practice, forming the firm's first partnership.
 Judge Benjamin F. Burwell (1866–1916) joined the firm in 1907 and the name changed to Burwell, Crockett & Johnson.
 Judge Burwell began practicing law in Oklahoma in 1891.
 By 1898, he was serving as an Associate Justice of the Supreme Court for the Territory of Oklahoma, a position he held from 1898 until statehood in 1907.
 Judge Burwell died in 1916 and John Embry (1869–1960), a former U.S. Attorney for the state of Oklahoma, joined the firm.
 The firm's name changed to Embry, Crockett & Johnson.
 In 1918, Crockett died and Chester P. Kidd joined the firm.
 The name of the firm changed to Embry, Johnson & Kidd.

 In 1922, Kidd retired due to illness.
 That same year, Raymond A. Tolbert (1890–1960), joined the firm.
 The firm's name changed to Embry, Johnson & Tolbert.
 Tolbert would serve as the firm's managing partner until his death.
 In 1929, Vincil Penny Crowe (1897–1974), a former assistant attorney general for the State of Oklahoma, joined the firm, and the name became Embry, Johnson, Crowe & Tolbert.
 The First National Building was completed in 1932, and the firm moved to Suite 640 at the southeast corner of Park and Robinson.
 The firm's name changed to Embry, Johnson, Crowe, Tolbert & Shelton in 1943 when Troy Shelton became the newest partner.